 Since supporting those initial projects in Ecuador and Mali, Tandana has slowly extended its relationships in neighboring communities in both countries, with those who observed first-hand the benefits of such a partnership.
 Tandana now works in the majority of the communities of Quichinche Parish, Ecuador, as well as a few communities outside the parish.
 In Mali, Tandana has partnered with approximately 10 villages in Wadouba Township, and several outside the Township, in addition to women in 30 communities who are served by Tandana's literacy program.

 Tandana's volunteer programs have also grown since the foundation's beginnings.
 Between 2006 and 2014, Tandana led 75 volunteer programs in Mali and Ecuador.
-In 2014 alone, it hosted 15 distinct volunteer groups, with 237 participants from 18 different states and 1 Canadian province.
+In 2016 alone, it hosted 15 distinct volunteer groups, with 240 different participants.
 Anna and the Tandana team have learned from each experience and have found sustainable ways to improve and expand.

 Shifting from Projects to Initiatives